Logo

 npm install @quotientjs/client

-# For React applications
+# React bindings

 npm install @quotientjs/react